 I’d made contact with a practice that had been recently purchased by a young and enthusiastic dentist who was looking for someone to revitalise their failing hygiene department where patients were still being subject to quadrant hand scaling and all that the long appointments, pain and discomfort brought.
 At that time his hygiene books consisted of one Tuesday afternoon a week and even they couldn’t be ﬁlled.
 It was losing money and the struggle was very real.

 I pitched the GBT concept to the new principle who had visions of creating a slick, preventative, prophylaxis practice.
 He had not only vision but thankfully he also had courage.
-Nevertheless it took a great leap of faith for him to invest in me and invest in the AIRFLOW® equipment particularly given the loss of profit he’d experienced with his previous hygienist and the scepticism that now surrounded the whole department.
+Nevertheless it took a great leap pf faith for him to invest in me and invest in the airflow equipment particularly given the loss of profit he’d experienced with his previous hygienist and the scepticism that now surrounded the whole department.

 It didn’t stop inside the surgery for me.
 I was desperate to share my knowledge and unleash GBT’s potential to other hygienists in the UK.
-I took to social media and rapidly made a name for myself on the hygiene forum as the go-to AIRFLOW® guru.
+I took to social media and rapidly made a name for myself on the hygiene forum as the go-to airflow guru.
 Requests to run courses came thick and fast and I travelled the length & breath of the country spreading the word either practicing GBT, teaching GBT or dreaming about GBT!

 In November 2017 I was nominated for Best Hygienist at the National Industry Awards and to my utter shock and amazement I won.
 I was humbled and honoured but yet again felt somewhat fraudulent.
-I knew my success was largely attributable to the GBT model that had been handed down to me.
-Nevertheless I accepted with pride and dedicated my award to the incredible individuals that have developed AIRFLOW® into the game changer that it is today.
+I knew my success was largely attributable to the GBT model that had been handed down me.
+Nevertheless I accepted with pride and dedicated my award to the incredible individuals that have developed airflow into the game changer that it is today.

 Life in general practice in the UK for many hygienists is gruelling.
 Expectations from patients, from bosses and from our governing bodies are high, standards are unprecedented, hours are long and appointment times are short.
-20 Minute appointments are not uncommon in the UK and packing in assessment, motivation, full mouth scaling, polishing and homecare is back breaking for the most experiences and bordering on unachievable for the majority.
+20 Minute appointments are not uncommon in the UK and packing in assessment, motivation, full mouth scaling, polishing and homeware is back breaking for the most experiences and bordering on unachievable for the majority.
 The results being low morale, poorly motivated and disengaged hygienists and poorly managed mouths.
 It doesn’t need to be this way.
 GBT has transformed my clinical practice entirely and it can change others too.
-I’d go as far as to say I’m unrecognisable from the hygienist I was 5 years ago.
+I’d go as far as to say i’m unrecognisable from the hygienist i was 5 years ago.
 My appointments are slick, measured, controlled and most importantly complete.
 Treatment is carried out without compromise and to the highest standard.
 Most importantly my patients feel empowered, motivated and are my greatest GBT ambassadors.
-I feel in control, I feel inspired and because of EMS… ‘I feel good!’
+I feel in control, I feel inspired and just for EMS… ‘I feel good!’